-King County officials, Seattle mayor issue directive for residents to wear cloth face coverings in certain settings
+King County issues directive for residents to wear cloth face coverings in certain settings

 King County is directing people to wear cloth face coverings in certain settings to slow the spread of the novel coronavirus as more businesses and activities resume, officials said Monday.

-The new directive, set to begin May 18, by Jeff Duchin, the county’s public health officer, says people should wear face coverings in indoor public spaces, such as supermarkets, and in outdoor public spaces, such as farmer’s markets, where social distancing guidelines are difficult to follow.
+The new directive by Jeff Duchin, the county’s public health officer, says people should wear face coverings in indoor public spaces, such as supermarkets, and in outdoor public spaces, such as farmer’s markets, where social distancing guidelines are difficult to follow.

-County Executive Dow Constantine and Seattle Mayor Jenny Durkan joined Duchin for a virtual news conference Monday to publicize the policy.
+County Executive Dow Constantine and Seattle Mayor Jenny Durkan joined Duchin for a virtual news conference Monday to publicize the policy, which is set to take effect on May 18.
 There won’t be a penalty for people who don’t wear face coverings and law enforcement will not be involved with the directive, they said.
 The policy won’t apply to deaf and hard-of-hearing people who rely on face and mouth movements to communicate.

 “We are strongly encouraging King County residents to wear masks” in crowded public spaces, Duchin said when asked whether the directive amounts to a requirement.